DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 people.
 This way we managed to legalize and renovate hundreds of squats, so that the squatters who lived there became legal tenants’, he says.

+<div class="streams"><hr class="streams" />The conviction that it was not just about squatting, but about setting up culturally interesting communities, became the ideological basis for the many legalizations of squats between 1981 and 1984.<hr class="streams" /></div>

 The obvious advantage of legalization was that the alternative communities were no longer threatened in their existence.
 But some of the more radical strands within the squatters movement were against the